hagarbi/AndroidStore/README.md

         <activity android:name="com.soomla.store.StoreActivity" />

-3. Implement IStoreAssets with your own class in order to describe the UI template, your store's art and meta-data.
+3. Create your own implementation of IStoreAssets in order to describe the UI template, your store's art and meta-data.
 Initialize StoreInfo with the class you just created:

  `StoreInfo.getInstance().initialize(new YourStoreAssetsImplementation());`